Best daily deals

 How should running earbuds sound?

 Unlike studio headphones or even standard consumer earbuds, earbuds for runners will have a loud bass response relative to the mids.
-Boosted bass makes it easier to keep pace with the beat and gives you something obvious to focus on.
+Boosted bass makes keeping pace with the beat easier and gives you something obvious to focus on.
 You’ll see that few running earbuds feature frequency responses that follow our ideal consumer curve perfectly, but that’s okay.
-If you know you like bass, skim through our charts in each review to find the headset with a bass-heavy sound.
+If you like bass, skim through our charts in each review to find the headset with a bass-heavy sound.
 Alternatively, go for a headset that you can EQ either through a proprietary app or a third-party EQ app.

 How do you know if your running earbuds fit?